LIVE SESSION

 How to calculate time to completion: step-by-step

-While every business is different and will have different needs when calculating estimated time to completion, the following steps will streamline the process.
+While every business is unique and will have different needs when calculating estimated time to completion, the following steps help streamline the process.

 Step 1: Identify required tasks and activities

 The first step in calculating estimated time to completion is identifying all required tasks and activities to achieve project goals.
-This should include everything from initial planning to project delivery.
-Team members from all levels should collaborate during this phase to gain valuable insights into potential tasks so no elements are overlooked.
+This will allow you to conduct “bottom up estimating,” which leads you to the overall project completion time by adding up all small tasks.
+Include everything from initial planning to project delivery, and make sure team members at all levels collaborate during this phase.
+It’s the best way to gain valuable insights into potential tasks so no elements are overlooked.

 Step 2: Estimate individual task duration